-To supplement learning in Horizons, Sigma Chi Leadership Institute has partnered with Tracom to integrate SOCIAL STYLETM into Mission 365 character-based recruitment and into its Transformational Leadership Certificates featured at Krach Transformational Leaders Workshop.
+To supplement learning in Horizons, Sigma Chi Leadership Institute has partnered with Tracom to integrate SOCIAL STYLE[TM] into Mission 365 character-based recruitment and into its Transformational Leadership Certificates featured at Krach Transformational Leaders Workshop.

-SCLI's goal is for each member to learn his individual SOCIAL STYLETM featured on the graphic at the top of the page.
-There are four SOCIAL STYLESTM: Analytical, Driving, Expressive and Amiable.
+SCLI's goal is for each member to learn his individual SOCIAL STYLE[TM] featured on the graphic depicted on this page.
+There are four SOCIAL STYLES[TM]: Analytical, Driving, Expressive and Amiable.
 Sigma Chi brothers will complete self-assessments on their own behaviors and have their peers complete 360-degree feedback reports that speak to their observable behaviors and communication strategies.